christophrico/Blinkstick-Toys/README.md

 And colorsys and math, but I'm pretty sure those are preinstalled.

-Actually I think time is too tbqh.
+Actually I think time is too.
+And maybe colour.

 Whatever, if you find anything missing just "sudo pip install <it>".